jelkner/TeacherCSP/_sources/CSPNameTurtles/multTurtles.rst

     zari.forward(100)     	# tell zari to move forward by 100 units zari.right(120)      	# turn right by 120 degrees
-    chad = Turtle()     	# create a new turtle named chad chad.color("orange")  	# change the color chad's draws with chad.forward(100)     	# tell chad to move forward by 100 units chad.right(120)     	# turn chad by 120 degrees
+    chad = Turtle()     	# create a new turtle named chad chad.color("orange")  	# change the color chad draws with chad.forward(100)     	# tell chad to move forward by 100 units chad.right(120)     	# turn chad by 120 degrees